PsChina/easy-filter/README.md

 ## number

-Format the number into a string.
+Formats a number as a string or a string as a number.
 When you pass in an integer, you will default to one decimal places, and when you enter a decimal, you will get its string.
 You can also change the exact number of digits by passing in parameters,